 Boy accused in girl's death to be treated in juvenile lockup

-A Salt Lake City-area teenager declared mentally incompetent for trial on murder and sexual assault charges in the death of a 12-year-old neighbor girl will stay in juvenile detention during treatment, a judge said Tuesday.
-The teenager can't be sent to the Utah State Hospital for mental treatment because of his age, but attorneys have worked out a plan to try and make him fit for trial.
+A Utah teenager declared mentally incompetent for trial on murder and sexual assault charges in the death of a 12-year-old neighbor girl will stay in juvenile detention during treatment.
+The teenager can't be sent to the Utah State Hospital because of his age, but attorneys said Tuesday they've worked out a plan to try and make him fit for trial.

 Add your comments below